 Rebuilding Damaged Bones

 When a severe musculoskeletal injury occurs as a result of an auto crash, job or sports accident, fall or other reason, the disciplines of Emergency Medicine and Orthopedics work closely together to provide fast, expert care.
-An Orthopedic Traumatology specialist – available at Abington Hospital’s ETC – can quickly diagnose and surgically treat complex fractures, helping address pain and prevent possible additional issues.
+An Orthopedic Traumatology specialist – available at Jefferson Abington Hospital’s ETC – can quickly diagnose and surgically treat complex fractures, helping address pain and prevent possible additional issues.

 This orthopedic surgeon is fellowship-trained in the medical and surgical intervention of complex fractures of the neck, spine, hip, leg, knee, shoulder and pelvic bones.
 Orthopedic traumatology offers patients with multiple traumatic injuries advanced expertise in life- and limb-threatening situations.